michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-06-13-tax-and-amt-income.md

 ---
 layout: post
-title: Maximum AMT income (ISO spread) without triggering AMT tax
+title: Maximum ISO spread without triggering AMT tax
 categories:
 - tax
 ---

-This program estimates regular tax based gross income and filing status under standard deduction, and the maximum AMT income (ISO spread) without triggering AMT tax.
+When exercising Incentive Stock Options (ISO), taxpayers may become subject to the Alternative Minimum Tax (AMT).
+The AMT is a parallel tax system designed to ensure that taxpayers who benefit from certain deductions or exclusions still pay a minimum amount of tax.

+This tutorial will guide you through:

+- How the AMT tax works when exercising ISOs.
+- How to calculate the maximum ISO spread (the difference between the market price and exercise price) without triggering AMT.
+  This becomes important when you have a choice of how much ISO's to exercise.

+#### How AMT Tax is Computed

-Based on Form 6251, under "normal" conditions the AMT tax is computed as:
+Based on IRS Form 6251, under "normal" conditions the AMT tax is calculated as:

-( gross income + AMT income (ISO spread) - AMT exemption ) * 26%
+AMT tax = ( Gross income + AMT income (ISO spread) - AMT exemption ) * 26%

-So the max AMT income is obtained by solving the equation:
+Where:

+- Gross Income: The taxpayer's regular taxable income.
+- ISO Spread: The difference between the market value of the stock at exercise and the exercise price (considered as income for AMT purposes).
+- AMT Exemption: A fixed amount that shields some income from AMT.
+This exemption phases out at higher income levels.
+- 26% Tax Rate: This is the lower AMT rate applied to income below the AMT threshold.

+The AMT only applies if the calculated AMT tax exceeds the regular tax.

+#### Finding the Maximum ISO Spread Without Triggering AMT

+To avoid AMT, the AMT tax must be less than or equal to the Regular Tax.
+The maximum ISO Spread is determined by setting AMT tax equal to Regular Tax, i.e.:

-( gross income + AMT income (ISO spread) - AMT exemption ) * 26% = regular income
+( Gross Income + ISO Spread − AMT Exemption) × 26% = Regular Tax

-Since there is no analytical solution, the AMT income (ISO spread) can be computed by the following Python program.
+To solve the equation, we follow these steps:

+- Estimate your Gross Income for the year.
+- Estimate the Regular Tax by using [this spreadsheet][spreadsheet]{:target="_blank"}.
+- Find the AMT Exemption from the [Form 6251][form6251]{:target="_blank"} for the year.
+- Solve the equation.

+Let us work out a concrete example:

+- In 2021, you was single, and your gross income was $150,000.
+- The Regular Tax on this income was calculated as $27,009 using [the spreadsheet][spreadsheet]{:target="_blank"}.
+- The AMT Exemption for single status in 2021 was $73,600 based on [2021 Form 6251][form6251-2021]{:target="_blank"}.
+- Solving the equation (150000 + ISO Spread - 73600)*26% = 27009, we have the max ISO Spread we can have without triggering AMT was $27,481.
+- If your company offers you $0.07 for a share worth of $0.74, the corresponding number of shares you can exercise is: $ 27481/(0.74-0.07) = 41016 $.

+PS: A Python program to automate the calculation for the year 2021 is copied below.

 ```
 """ To calculate taxable income and max AMT income (ISO spead) without triggering AMT tax with the following limitations: